Rdatatable/data.table/README.md

   1. Clearer explanation of what `duplicated()` does (borrowed from base).
 Thanks to @matthieugomez for pointing out.
 Closes [#872](https://github.com/Rdatatable/data.table/issues/872).

   2. `?setnames` has been updated now that `names<-` and `colnames<-` shallow (rather than deep) copy from R >= 3.1.0, [#853](https://github.com/Rdatatable/data.table/issues/872).

+  3. [FAQ 1.6](https://github.com/Rdatatable/data.table/wiki/vignettes/datatable-faq.pdf) has been embelished, [#517](https://github.com/Rdatatable/data.table/issues/517).
+Thanks to a discussion with Vivi and Josh O'Brien.

 ### Changes in v1.9.4  (on CRAN 2 Oct 2014)

 #### NEW FEATURES